Timothy-Cao/Timothy-Cao.github.io/pages/math.markdown

 ## Expressions Most Useful for Art

 The journey into Desmos art begins with an understanding of the fundamental mathematical expressions and their potential for visual representation.

-This discourse introduces pivotal functions and concepts, laying the groundwork for artistic exploration.
+There are numerous classes of functions, but when it comes to art, some functions are more useful than others.
+We will stick to a toolbelt of particularly useful funtions.
+We will group them into a few categories.

+1. Motion functions

+To describe the motion of everyday objects, sinusoidal  and polynomial functions will suffice.
+Of course there are exceptions, but unless you're the trisolarans trying to plot the motion of 3 bodies in space, we are likely to be good with these two classes.
+It's also important to remember that we can approximate more complex motion with these two classes (i.e. fourier or taylor series)

+2.

 ### Linear